 What systems do you use and would recommend for day-to-day administration of your practice?

 Our practice philosophy for any system/ software is to apply the KISS principle (keep it simple, stupid).
-Any new system/strategy should be questioned before adopting – will it achieve what we need; is it specific to the task; and is it simple to implement.
+Any new system/strategy should be questioned before adopting – will it achieve what we need.
+Is it specific to the task?
+Is it simple to implement?

 The administration of the studio is based on the principles of file management, systems and processes learnt whilst working in larger practices much earlier in my career.
 Fundamentally this comes down to logical, highly organised, documented, and searchable file storage to ensure ready access for future reference.